-Former nurses and midwives who left the register up to five years ago will be invited to rejoin during the coronavirus outbreak, the Nursing and Midwifery Council has announced in a joint statement with other health bodies.
+Former nurses and midwives who left the register up to five years ago will be invited to rejoin during the coronavirus outbreak, the NMC has announced in a joint statement with other health bodies.

 The NMC will also register overseas nurses and midwives who have completed all parts of the registration process except the final clinical examination, the objective structured clinical examination (OSCE).